 On appeal to the New Jersey Supreme Court, Plaintiffs claimed the Appellate Division essentially "rewrote" N.J.S.
-59:6-4 by improperly introducing a three part definition of "physical examination" which disregarded the statute's plain language.21 In their own review of medical publications, Plaintiffs believed reporting results of a physical examination were not encompassed by the term.22 Instead, they suggested the statute only granted immunity from inadequate physical examinations.
+59:6-4 by improperly introducing a three part definition of "physical examination" which disregarded the statute's plain language.21 Plaintiffs suggested that reporting results of a physical examination were not encompassed by the term.22 Instead, they suggested the statute only granted immunity from inadequate physical examinations.